SpartanRaccoon/Final-Project-Building-a-Rainfall-Prediction-Classifier_SpartanRaccoon/README.md

 # Final Project: Building a Rainfall Prediction Classifier_SpartanRaccoon
+# click STAR
-check this out if you need some hint for the code lease note that there might be some mistakes in the original code:
+check this out if you need some hint for the code please note that there might be some mistakes in the original code:

 You have to define important_df by yourself.